 “Enlist help from everyone you can.”

 This is not bad advice.
 It is, in fact, good advice.
-But it’s not particularly helpful advice if you’re a person who has zero family or friends nearby.
+But it’s not particularly helpful advice if you’re a person who has few family or friends nearby.
 Or older parents who just aren’t up to helping you that much.
 Or dead parents.
 Or super unhelpful in-laws.
 Or uninterested siblings.
 Or friends who are busy with their own kids.
 Shall I go on?
 It would no doubt be awesome if we all had sister-wives, or if it was like olden times where there were always lactating friends, sisters, aunts or fellow moms at the ready to help you at any time.
-But in this modern dystopia we’ve created for ourselves, moms are more on their own.
-Unless you’re a celebrity mom, who has nannies and baby nurses on speed dial, your days are going to be long and sometimes lonely.
+But in this modern dystopia we’ve created for ourselves, moms sometimes feel, well… more on their own.
+You may have a wonderful village, but even if you do, sometimes there will be days that feel long and lonely.
 It can be a slog.
-But you’ll get through it.
+But this is short-lived in the scheme of things.
+And you’ll get through it!
 A good friend once told me, “Every day you survive with a newborn is a victory.”
 Don’t forget that.